 How do I drill cable holes in a buffet without damaging the wood?

-Use a 2-inch or 3-inch hole saw bit attached to a power drill.
-For solid wood or veneers, apply a layer of painter’s tape over the area before drilling to prevent splintering or "blowout."
-Always drill from the inside out for the cleanest finish.
+Use a 2″ or 3″ hole saw bit and apply painter’s tape over the drilling area to reduce splintering.
+Drill from the inside outward for the cleanest edge and finish.